drscream/nic-cz-dns-crawler/README.md

 Some basic tests are in the `tests` directory in this repo.
 If you want to run them manually, take a look at the `test`  job in `.gitlab-ci.yml` – basically it just downloads free GeoIP DBs, tells the crawler to use them, and crawles some domains, checking values in JSON output.
 It runs the tests twice – first with the default DNS resolvers (ODVR) and then with system one(s).

-If you're looking into writing some additional tests, be aware that some Docker containers used in GitLab CI don't have IPv6 configured (even if it's working on the host machine), so checking for eg. `WEB6_80_www_VENDOR` will fail.
+If you're looking into writing some additional tests, be aware that some Docker containers used in GitLab CI don't have IPv6 configured (even if it's working on the host machine), so checking for eg. `WEB6_80_www_VENDOR` will fail without additional setup.

 ## Bug reporting